Ikonicity-Airban/alx-zero_day/README.md

 This is my first git check point repo from alx c13

 ### Objectives
--[] learn more about git and git commands
+- [x] learn more about git and git commands
--[] apply them for collaboration and professional purposes -[] learn some more all over...
+- [x] apply them for collaboration and professional purposes
+- [] learn some more all over...

 ### What is this repo for?